timm/shortr/README.md

 If you answering "yes", here's a little exercise for you.
 List out down what you think an AI toolkit should do.
 Don't say "deep learning" or "regression"-- those are just solution technologies.
 Think instead of what services people want to get out of an AI.
+Things like "watch for problems" or  "help me debate ideas with my friends" or "learn a summary of what is going on right now".

 Now,  code
  up those services, as succinctly as can (say, in less than 1000 lines of code).
 Try to find